josephberger/PanOS-Master-Tshoot/README.md

 # PanOS Master Tshooter

 PanOS Master Tshooter (MT) was designed for quick ad-hoc tshooting information for PanOS NGFWs connected to a Panorama.
-The intention is to provide a quick way to get runtime information from NGFWs by sending the commands through Panorama.
+The intention is to provide a quick way to get runtime information from NGFWs by sending the commands through Panorama or directly to an NGFW.
 Especially useful in an environment with many NGFWs connected to a single Panorama that have a lot of network and interface configurations (such as BGP, multi-vsys, multi-vr etc)

 ## Version Changes

-**Multi Panorama Support**
-- Now supports more than one Panorama (or HA pair).
-- Adding a Panorama using `mt-tools` is now done with the `-p` or `--add-panorama` flags.

-**Non-Managed Firewall Support**
-- Firewalls (and HA pairs) now supported with the `mt-tools`, add one with the `-n` or `--add-ngfw` flags.

-**Refresh Changes**
-- Refresh is now performed by `-r` or `--refresh` and accepts only an `--ngfw` which refreshes everything about an NGFW.
-This was done since the API commands are not vsys or vr specific.
-- Note that NOT using the `--ngfw` filter will result in refreshing all NGFWs (Panorama connected or non-managed)

-**Only Show Commands**
-- The `print` command via `-p` or `--print` is no longer available.
-- `-s` or `--show` now performs the same functionality but with the optional `--on-demand` flag, the information is pulled directly from the device vs the database.  (see supported "On Demand" commands)

-**Fib Calculation**
+**Command Structure**
+- Each command is now separated with its own flags (show, fib, import etc).
+See below for examples.
+- Each command has its own help menu.
+Use `--help` to see the options for each command.

+**More Information**
+- NGFWs now have refresh time that is updated.
+- Panoramas now show serial numbers.
+- More verbose messaging for errors and success.

+**Delete Panoramas or NGFWs**
+- Panoramas or NGFWs can now be deleted from the database.
+This will remove all associated information.

+**Removal of mt-tools**
-- Fib lookup is now done through a calculation based on routes and interfaces.
+- Everything is now run through `mt-cli.py`
-- `--on-deman` can be used in conjunction to bypass the calculation and use the API instead.
-API functionality can be especially helpful in environments with policy based forwarding.

-**Supported On Demand Commands**
-- Some commands now feature 'on-deman' which executes an API command for real time stats:
-  - fib-lookup
-  - show
-    - bgp-peers
-    - interfaces
-    - lldp

-- Showing Panorama and NGFW will never be included since they are semi-static entries.
-- Routes and VRs MAY be included in the future but not likley (use `--refresh` to get new items).
+- `build-db` must be run before any other commands are available.
+- If the database is available, command are then available to run and be seen in `--help`.
+Note that `build-db` will not be available if the database has been built.

 ## Introduction

 The `mt-cli.py` script is part of the PanOS Master Tshooter program, a set of tools to retrieve and manage information about NGFW routes, interfaces, virtual routers, and perform on-demand FIB (Forwarding Information Base) lookups.
 This script is designed to be used in a command-line environment.

-The `mt-tools.py` script serves as a helper tool to prepare the database and perform initial setup steps required for the PanOS Master Tshooter project.
-It should be run before utilizing `mt-cli.py` and ensures that the required infrastructure is in place before using the primary command-line interface.

 ## Installation

-Install requirements
+Install requirements (venv is optional)
 ```bash
 python -m venv venv
 source venv/bin/activate